adikabintang/til/programming/lambda_map_filter/README.md

 std::vector<int> result;

 // std::transform = map
-// if you want the result to be in "nums" to,
+// if you want the result to be in "nums" too,
 // put nums.begin() instead of std::back_inserter(result) as
 // the 3rd parameter
 std::transform(nums.begin(), nums.end(), std::back_inserter(result),